-To save your document, you can also just click the Save icon In the Quick Access Toolbar or press Ctrl + S.
+To save your document, you can also just click the Save icon in the Quick Access Toolbar or press Ctrl + S.

-By default, the previous version of your document is automatically saved as a .bak file.
-To disable automatic backups, uncheck 'Create backup of document files' in the MindView Options dialog.
+You can get MindView to save the previous version of your document automatically as a .bak file by enabling Create backup of document files in the Save panel of the MindView Options dialog.
+For more information on that dialog, see "Setting up your preferences".

-Recovering a backup file (\.bak)
+Recovering a backup file (.bak)